ajsnow/Forthwith/README.md

 func saveWorld() { world = newWorld }

 ```
 Now with the setup done, we get to the meat of defining our vocabulary.
 Since we'll need to iterate over the world both for our simulation step and for printing, we'll abstract over that.
-The following words assume there are two words on the stack: the first is called at the end of each row (e.g. to print "\n"), the second is called for every column within a row (or put another way, with x and y set to the coordinates of each critter).
+The following words assume there are two words on the stack: the first is called at the end of each row (e.g. to print "\n"), the second is called for every column within a row (or put another way, with x and y set to the coordinates of each critter). `loopCnt` pushes the current iteration's number onto the stack before executing it's word that iteration, which is where setX's and setY's values are coming from.

-The words on the stack must be `dup`'d or `over`'d before being called since calling consumes them, and then `drop2`'d at the end since the word shouldn't leave them on the stack once it's finished. `ddup` is an alias to `dup` that helps the compiler know it's not the function of the same name that duplicates file descriptors and which, apparently, is always available in the Swift namespace. (`Forthwith.dup` being a bit long.)
+The words on the stack must be `dup`'d or `over`'d before being called since calling consumes them, and then `drop2`'d at the end since the word shouldn't leave them on the stack once it's finished.

 ```
 let uponCritter = { $0 .. ddup .. execute }